-The black bear can only be found in North America.
-This species lives from Canada to Mexico.
+The black bear can only be found in North America and the northern tip of Mexico.
 They primarily live in forest environments.
 Their population is estimated at around 800,000.
 Black bears are legally hunted in 27 states in the U.S. Between 40,000 – 50,000 bears are hunted each year.
 Many others are illegally poached.
 These bears are listed as Least Concern by the IUCN as their populations are stable, despite hunting (both legally and illegally).
-Read more on these fascinating creatures.

 First the Stats…